 Types of Contract Jobs in Behavioral Health

 If you are interested in finding a contract position in the behavioral health industry, here are some of the different types of work available for contract workers:

-- Mental health counselor – This position helps children, teens, and adults from all walks of life with a variety of mental health disorders.
+- Mental health counselor – This position helps children, teens, and adults from all walks of life with a variety of mental health conditions.
 You will work with patients in in-person and telehealth sessions in a clean and modern office and make your own schedule.

-- Outpatient therapist – You will treat men and women 18 and over with substance use disorder or other mental health disorders.
+- Outpatient therapist – You will treat men and women 18 and over with substance use disorder or other mental health issues.
 You will perform domestic violence, anger management, parenting, and substance abuse group therapy sessions.

 - Telehealth teen therapist – This position works with adolescents with depression, anxiety, and suicidal tendencies through a virtual intensive outpatient program.
 You will have a dedicated team working for you, leaving you to concentrate on helping patients.

-- Licensed behavioral health therapist – You will provide in-person and telehealth therapy sessions using dialectical behavior therapy to help men and women struggling with PTSD, substance abuse, or other mental health disorders.
+- Licensed behavioral health therapist – You will provide in-person and telehealth therapy sessions using dialectical behavior therapy to help men and women struggling with PTSD, substance abuse, or other mental health issues.
 This position requires LMFT, LPC, or LCSW certifications.

 - School counselor – This position works with K-12 students with emotional or intellectual disabilities and who are diagnosed with autism or other developmental disorders.
 You will meet with students in private and group sessions, give classroom presentations, and be available for crisis support.

 While traditional full-time jobs may seem more appealing to some, there are several benefits to choosing contract work in the field of behavioral health.
 Here are some of the top benefits that you can expect to experience as a contract worker in this industry: